 Caring for and treating pressure sores

-Medical advice from a doctor is essential for caring for pressure sores, if the person is in assisted living care, these will be treated/prevented by the care staff and nurses in a number of ways:
+Medical advice from a doctor is essential for caring for pressure sores, if the person is in assisted living care, these will be treated and prevented by the care staff and nurses in a number of ways according to the NHS:

 - Changing positions - repositioning individuals can help to prevent pressure sores and also stop existing sores from worsening.